E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/SINGLEPATH/readme.rst

 In many applications, it is useful to partition the system into a subsystem and a bath.
 A phase space description of the bath can be obtained by taking a partial Wigner transform over the bath coordinate :math:`\{Q\}` representation of the full quantum system.
-In this partial Wigner representation the expectation value of math:`\hat{B}(t)` takes the
+In this partial Wigner representation the expectation value of :math:`\hat{B}(t)` takes the

 .. math::
    \overline{B(t)}=  Tr' \int dR dP\;  {B}_W(R,P,t) {\rho}_W(R,P)